paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.json:json  20171018
- - a level        1 dependency among 1 (possibly transitive) uses
+   - a level 1 dependencies among 1 (possibly transitive) uses 2018-02-03 21:40  20180130
 2017-10-19 19:31  20171018 ***

 ========================================================================
 Presently in use: org.mortbay.jetty:jetty-util  6.1.26
- - a level        5 dependency among 1 (possibly transitive) uses

-2010-11-10 21:38  6.1.26 ***
+   - a level 5 dependencies among 1 (possibly transitive) uses 2010-11-10 21:38  6.1.26 ***

 ========================================================================
 Presently in use: org.objenesis:objenesis  2.1
- - a level        5 dependency among 1 (possibly transitive) uses

-2017-06-20 15:28  2.6
+   - a level 5 dependencies among 1 (possibly transitive) uses 2017-06-20 15:28  2.6
 2017-01-18 02:01  2.5.1
 2017-01-13 04:40  2.5